THE LAST SASANIANS (628 - 651)

 Things fall apart ...

 The well-intentioned military reorganisation by Khusrau I - splitting the command between four generals, one spahbad for each of the four quarters of Eranshahr had unintended consequences.
 By the end of Khusrau II's reign it was clear that the situation was becoming very similar to what it had been in the final years of the Parthian regime.
-Local dynasts were looking after their own interests, consolidating their own wealth and power, and disregarding the central authority of the Sasanian kings.
+Local dynasts, some od Parthian descent, were looking after their own interests, consolidating their own wealth and power, and disregarding the central authority of the Sasanian kings.
 They were not very concerned about showing solidarity - even when faced by external enemies.
 Bahram Chobin was the first non-Sasanian (though he was of Parthian descent) to make the bid for supreme power.
 Others followed.

 ... the centre cannot hold